Maahii07/Pizza-Sales-Dashboard/README.md

 ## Dashboard
 This dashboard visualizes monthly sales data from January to December.
 It highlights the best- and worst-selling pizzas based on quantity sold, total revenue, and number of orders.
 The visuals offer a clear comparison across different time periods and product performance, helping identify both top performers and areas needing attention.

 ![Dashboard Preview](https://github.com/Maahii07/Pizza-Sales-Dashboard/blob/main/worst-best%20pizza%20seller%20dashboard.png)

+This dashboard includes a daily trend chart for orders, a monthly line chart, and a funnel chart showing pizzas sold by category and pie charts to show % of pizza sold by category and size.
+Designed to give insight into both temporal trends and product mix performance.

 ![Dashboard Preview](https://github.com/Maahii07/Pizza-Sales-Dashboard/blob/main/Home%20page%20dashboard.png)